The Red Roses

 “No,” she said, “It is without them that I would be dead.”

 She dreamed the red roses needed water and felt something jabbing at her side.
-Unable to bring herself to look, resigned herself to the watering.
-In the shower her hand caught something sharp, blood trailing around her red polished toe nails, forcing her to look, to tend the wound.
-The vine she worked so hard to keep hid, the vine growing out of her side from around his rib.
+Unable to bring herself to look, she resigned herself to the watering.
+In the shower, her hand caught something sharp, blood trailing around her red-polished toenails, forcing her to look, to tend the wound.
+The vine she worked so hard to hide, the vine growing out of her side from around his rib.